Optional

 functions from other libraries.
 Conversely, any iterable, including one not

-, can be passed to an lfi
+produced by lfi, can be passed to an lfi function that expects an

 optional4.
 This is incredibly convenient for sharing logic, and keeping lfi